eduMFA/eduMFA/doc/configuration/caconnectors.rst

 **Domain CA**

 The worker will provide a list of available CAs in the domain.
-This is the actual CA to which privacyIDEA shall communicate.
-After providing the initial connection information `hostname` and `Port`, privacyIDEA can fetch the available CAs in the Windows Domain.
+This is the actual CA to which eduMFA shall communicate.
+After providing the initial connection information `hostname` and `Port`, eduMFA can fetch the available CAs in the Windows Domain.
 The CA is identified by the hostname where the Microsoft CA is running and the name of the CA like `<hostname>\\<name of CA>`.

 **Use SSL**

 This is a boolean parameter.
-If it is checked, then privacyIDEA will communicate to the CA worker via TLS.
+If it is checked, then eduMFA will communicate to the CA worker via TLS.
 Depending on the worker configuration it will also be required, to provide a client certificate for authentication.